Godot-Dojo/Godot-XR-AH/README.md

 ## To Use

-This addon should automatically enable hand tracking on all of the hand assets used in the [godot-xr-tools](https://github.com/GodotVR/godot-xr-tools) addon library.
+This addon automatically enables hand tracking on the hand models used in the [godot-xr-tools](https://github.com/GodotVR/godot-xr-tools) addon library.
 Simply instantiate an AutoHand scene under the XRController3Ds or the hand objects themselves and this library will take over the animation of